AwaisAliShahid/TechincalWriting/README.md

 Trunk lets you **codify code quality** once, then forget about it.
 Every dev—and every workflow run—gets the same vetted toolchain in seconds.

 ---

+## Sample 2: The Hidden Cost of Flaky Tests

 ## 2 The Hidden Cost of Flaky Tests … and How to Fight Back